PixAI Technologies Partners with Orbit Capital to Support Global Expansion of Multi-Vertical AI Platforms - www.lokmattimes.com

 PixAI Technologies Partners with Orbit Capital to Support Global Expansion of Multi-Vertical AI Platforms

-PNN New Delhi [India], December 17: PixAI Technologies LLP, an India-based artificial intelligence technology company, has announced a strategic ...
+New Delhi [India], December 17: PixAI Technologies LLP, an India-based artificial intelligence technology company, has announced a strategic investment ...

 New Delhi [India], December 17: PixAI Technologies LLP, an India-based artificial intelligence technology company, has announced a strategic investment and advisory partnership with Orbit Capital Inc. (https://orbitcapital.net), a global investment and advisory firm led by entrepreneur and investor Jason Butcher.